 By contrast, shoppers who love the color orange might be in for a tough time.
 A car of that color is 20.4% less likely to offer a deal than the average used car.

-All the car colors that the analysis found are more likely to offer a deal are:
+The car colors that the analysis found to be more likely to offer a deal are:

 - Gold: 15.8% more likely